thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 database and copied artifacts, and starts a fresh import when the migration is retried.
 SQLite transactions protect individual writes, while discarding the unpublished target prevents a partially imported database from being reused.

-Cutover commits the validated state as one durable operation.
-If that operation did not commit, startup uses legacy storage.
-If it committed, startup uses the global store and may resume cleanup.
-Legacy deletion cannot begin before this state is durable, so process termination cannot leave startup choosing between two authoritative stores.
+Cutover is an idempotent durable phase guarded from normal account and mail access.
+It publishes the new `accountUuids` value and global-store state using the previously recorded mapping.
+If the process stops between those writes, startup observes the in-progress cutover phase and completes it before releasing the migration gate.
+Old settings and legacy mail storage cannot be deleted before cutover completion is durable.

 ### Post-cutover cleanup

-Cutover atomically makes the global store authoritative and records cleanup as pending.
-Only then can an idempotent cleanup job delete the legacy per-account databases and attachment directories.
+Completed cutover makes the global store and new account IDs authoritative and records cleanup as pending.
+Only then can an idempotent cleanup job delete the old account setting namespaces, legacy per-account databases, and attachment directories.
 The job also deletes orphaned artifacts left behind by accounts that were removed before migration.

 Cleanup is complete only after the job verifies that all known legacy artifacts are absent.
 If deletion fails or the app stops during cleanup, the state remains pending and the job retries on a later startup or scheduled background run.
 A